Zaid-Mirza/TandemCommunity/README.md

-Let's talk about what I implemented, and what works and what may not.
+Let's talk about what I implemented.
 As I mentioned earlier, the focus was on archiecture and approach.

 The App :
 -> Shows list of Community Members
 -> User can like and unlike the member

 What App missed:
--> I have skipped the loaders and emoty state scenarios for sake of assignment project since the purpose was to show scalable and testable architecture
+-> I have skipped the loaders and empty state scenarios for sake of assignment project since the purpose was to show scalable and testable architecture
--> dimensions are hardcoded, which normally stays in a defined file
+-> dimensions/ dp units are hardcoded, which normally stays in a defined file

 I have implemented Code coverage with the help of Jacoco, and Kover could have been another option, but I choosed Jacoco because of stability.
 The intentionally left alot of stuff in code coverage so that we can see a comprehensive bad report to discuss, if need to.
 Also, for this small assignment even industry standard of 60-70% coverage is not required, its my personal opinion.